ROADII-Lab/R25-IncidentDetection/README.md

 The dashboard allows the users to filter for crash risk on specific road types, cycle through days and hours of the week, and access details on a specific segement and time by hovering the cursor over the map.

+Note: Upon launch, you may recieve a warning message about creating a blended relationship between the data sources.
+This can be ignored, and we recommend clicking "Do Not Show Again" if you will be utilizing the tool repeatedly.

 ## Utility Functions

 - `utility/get_packages.R`: This script is sourced in `RandomForest_Train.R` and installs and loads the R packages necessary for using the tool.